liweinan0423/liweinan0423.github.io/_posts/2015-08-28-build-a-blog-with-jekyll.md

 Here I am just recording my own ideas on using `Jekyll`, you may find the comprehensive Jekyll guide on its [office website](http://jekyllrb.com/).

-# How to Install Jekyll 如何安装Jekyll
+# How to Install Jekyll

 Jekyll is distributed as a Ruby Gem, So the installation becomes very easy that you can install it just by simply typing `gem install jekyll`.

-# Creating a Blog Site Project 创建一个博客工程
+# Creating a Blog Site Project

 Under any directory, execute `jekyll new myblog` will generate a folder named `myblog`, that contains all essential files for your blog website.